 What is the best way for equity to be accessed for the first time?

 If you’ve been paying off your mortgage for a few years now, there’s a good chance you will have amassed a decent amount of equity in your home.
 You’ll need to have your house professionally valued to work out its current market worth before approaching a financial institution to see how much you can borrow.
 Once you know how much you can borrow, you can then start looking for properties in your price range that also fit your property growth strategy.

 How Vision Property & Finance can help

 It can sound like a daunting task, but with the right advice and assistance, the process of buying an investment property with your equity can be made easy.
 The highly-qualified team at Vision have experience and well understand the benefits and strategies of using equity to build portfolios for their clients.

 So why wait another day to build your investment property portfolio?
-Contact us on 1800 004 663 to discuss your current financial situation, and together we can help you determine your options relating to an investment property purchase and building a better future for you and your family.
+Call 1800 004 663 or contact us to discuss your current financial situation, and together we can help you determine your options relating to an investment property purchase and building a better future for you and your family.

 Want more information about building your property portfolio – read more here